ki14jaeh/Data-Analysis-Portfolio/20231028/README.md

 # Bank Sector Beating Amid Higher-for-Longer Rate Environment
 ## The "Big 4" Banks: JP Morgan, Bank of America, Wells Fargo, Citi Group
 ### Stock
 As interest rates continue to rise and the Fed remains hawkish, investors are expecting loan demands to weaken, narrowing banks' net interest income.
 Bank of America stocks fell to its three-year-low to $25.17 (lowest since Covid-19 shock) due to its biggest sell off since March of this year (2023 U.S. Banking Crisis).
 J.P.
-Morgan stocks also sank 3.5% as news broke that CEO Jamie Dimon and his family plan to sell about 1 million shares "for financial diversification and tax-planning purposes."
+Morgan stocks also sank 3.5% to $135.69 as news broke that CEO Jamie Dimon and his family plan to sell about 1 million shares "for financial diversification and tax-planning purposes."
 ```
 import yfinance as yf
 import matplotlib.pyplot as plt